 - A. Applicability.
-This section applies to any agricultural education or research use in the AR-1, AR-2, and JLMA-20 districts. - B. Size of Use Standards. - 1.
+This section applies to-any agricultural-education or research use in the ARN, ARS, TLN-AR-1, AR-2, and TR-2-JLMA-20 districts. - B. Size of Use Standards. - 1.
 Site Size.
 The minimum lot area is 25 acres. - 2.
 Visitors/Customers/Parking Spaces.
-No more than 200 visitors are allowed on any one day, and no more than 100 vehicles are allowed on site at any one time.
-Additional visitors are allowed by right, subject to an increase in minimum site size at a rate of 1 acre per 5 visitors in excess of 25 acres. - 3.
+No more than 200 visitors are allowed-on any one day, and no more than 100 vehicles are allowed on site at any one time.
+Additional visitors are allowed by right,-subject to an increase in minimum site size- at a- rate of- 1 acre per 5 visitors in excess of- 25 acres. - 3.
 Structure.
-The maximum floor area ratio is 0.04. - 4.
+The maximum-floor area ratio is 0.04. - 4.
 Storage Yards.
-The maximum total area of storage yards must not exceed 10% of the total area of the principal structure. - C. Location on Site/Dimensional Standards.
-The minimum setback all from lot lines is: - 1.
+The maximum total area of storage yards shall-must not exceed 10% of the total area of the principal structure.

+- C. Location on Site/Dimensional Standards.
+The minimum setback all-from lot lines is: - 1.
 Structures up to 7,000 square feet of gross floor area: 100 feet. - 2.
 Structures greater than 7,000 square feet of gross floor area and up to 12,000: 150 feet. - 3.
+Structures greater than 12,000 square feet of gross floor area: 200 feet.

+A. Roads/Access.

-Structures greater than 12,000 square feet of gross floor area: 200 feet. - D. Roads/Number of Access Points.
-Only 2 points of access are permitted to a public road.
-This requirement does not preclude an additional access for emergency vehicles only.
+- D. Roads/Number of Access Points.-Only 2 points of access are permitted to a public road.
+This requirement does not preclude an additional access for emergency vehicles only. - 3.
+Driveways.
+Driveways are not permitted within a required buffer yard area except as necessary to access the site.